RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/project-management/notion.md

 After committing to weekly ‘Office Hour’ timings, each team member should try to stick to these timings (or cover up for them where applicable).
 These office hours will help the project manager keep track of each individual’s progress, efficiency and contribution over time, which will help in future planning activities.

+Here is an example of Team Availability (Office Hours) that you could apply to your project as well:
 ![Picture4.png]({{site.baseurl}}/wiki/project-management/Picture4.png)